NLaff/lafferty.co-v2/content/blog/Why Notion is the Best Productivity App of 2020.md

 title = "The Best Productivity Tools Reviewed [Updated 2021]" date = "2020-02-04"
-description = "I compare Notion to Monday.com, Evernote, Trello, and Airtable to see what the best productivity app is." draft = false tags = ["notion"] showToc = true
+description = "Compare Notion to Monday.com, Evernote, Trello, and Airtable to see what is the best productivity tool." draft = false tags = ["notion"] showToc = true
 TocOpen = true
 lastmod = 2020-12-28
-affiliate = false
+affiliate = true
 featured = true
 weight = 20

 +++

 This post on the best productivity tools was first written in 2020.
-It's been updated for 2021 to reflect feature and pricing changes and the addition of Monday.
+It's been updated for 2021 to reflect feature and pricing changes and the addition of [Monday](https://mondaycom.grsm.io/nicklafferty2215).

 There are a lot of productivity apps on the market.
-[Notion](http://notion.so) is the best one of them all.
-It's an all-in-one productivity solution, according to their website, and it's simply one of the best tools I've ever used.
+[Notion](http://notion.so) is one of the most popular and flexible tools.
+It's an all-in-one productivity solution and it's simply one of the best tools I've ever used.

 Notion is incredibly flexible.
 It can be a writing repository, task management software, a workout calendar, a database, and so much more.
 Better yet, you can connect your data in each of those projects to each other, so your workout calendar can reference your journal entries.

 In 2020 Notion updated their free tier to have unlimited blocks, previously you were limited to 1,000.
 Now you can use as many as you like.

-Notion is great, but it faces some stiff competition.
 Here's a shortlist of some of the best productivity apps, updated for 2021.
 Click to jump to that section:

 - [Monday](#notion-vs-monday)
 - [Evernote](#notion-vs-evernote)
 - [Trello](#notion-vs-trello)
 - [Airtable](#notion-vs-airtable)

-I'll compare Notion to Evernote, Airtable, and Trello and provide some of my thoughts.
-Let's go!

 ## Monthly Pricing Comparison